-Each unit must have at least two adults over the age of 21 who are registered members of the BSA.
-If there are female youth members with your unit, one of these leaders must be female.
+At any time, each unit must have at least two adults over the age of 21 who are registered members of Scouting America If there are female youth members with your unit, one of these registered leaders must be female.
 While not required, one of these leaders would preferably be your unit's year-round leader or assistant leader.
-Unit leaders are responsible for the good behavior and practices of their scouts at all times, and are expected to be available to assist their Scouts and Camp Staff in assuring the best camping experience possible.
+Unit leaders are responsible for the good behavior and practices of their scouts at all times and are expected to be available to assist their Scouts and Camp Staff in assuring the best camping experience possible.